 If you head east along the wall you'll come to another of the major highlights at Housesteads.
 There's another well preserved forther with a barracks block, hospital, Commander's House, granaries and communal toilets which are all still visible today.

 Just east of Gisland you can pick up the Pennine Way and follow it south across Blenkinsopp Common to the interesting Lambley Viaduct.
+Near here you can also pay a visit to Featherstone Castle, a Grade I listed Gothic style country mansion.

 In nearby Haltwhistle you can pick up the South Tyne Trail.
 This shared cycling and walking trail will take you toward Slaggyford.